IOHprofiler/IOHanalyzer/cran-comments.md

 ## Submission status
-This is a resubmission after a newly occuring warning on m1mac and no-ld checks.
-This warning should now be resolved.
+This is a new feature update submission, increasing to version 0.1.7

-In addition, this release implements several new features, including new visualization options.
+This release implements several new features, including new visualization options, custom csv-file support and basic functionality for constrained optimization.

 ## Test environments
 *   Local Windows install, R 4.1.2